imfl/data-mining/README.md

 *This repository is about an academic project on time series data mining.*

-- For instructions to compile and use the code, click [here](#user-content-instructions).
+- For instructions on how to compile and use the code, click [here](#user-content-instructions).

 - For the abstract and emprical results, click [here](#user-content-summary).